 While injury victims do have this duty, our attorneys are prepared to help you fight back by arguing that the emergency medical services were required to ensure your injuries were stabilized to prevent further injury.
 Thus, your duty to mitigate damages was met because you took the necessary precautions to diminish the extent of your injuries.

-Can My Own Insurance Cover the Costs of Emergency Medical Services?
+Can My Texas Insurance Cover the Costs of Emergency Medical Services?

 While third-party insurance claims are generally the way to pay for your emergency medical service costs, there are some scenarios when you may be able to have these expenses covered by your own insurance.